D4vKry/arch-cleaner/README.md

 ## Installation and Usage

 ### Prerequisites
 The script requires superuser privileges for system-level tasks.
 However, it should be executed using `sudo` rather than directly as the root user so it can correctly identify your actual user's Home path.
-Also you need paccache for the default options, you can install it via pacman
+Also you need paccache for the default options, you can install it via pacman:
 ```bash
 sudo pacman -S pacman-contrib
 ```